Carrie Babcock Sherman

-Carrie Babcock Sherman (November 16, 1856 – October 6, 1931) was the wife of Vice President James S. Sherman, and thus second lady of the United States from 1909 to 1912.
+Carrie Babcock Sherman (November 16, 1856 – October 6, 1931) was the wife of Vice President James S. Sherman and thus second lady of the United States from 1909 to 1912.
+She was born and died in Utica, New York.

-Carrie was the daughter of Lewis Hamilton Babcock, a prominent attorney, and Ellen Catherine Babcock (née Sherrill).
-She had two siblings, Sherrill Babcock, a soldier, and Anita Babcock DeLong.
+The daughter of Lewis Hamilton Babcock, a prominent attorney, and Ellen Catherine Babcock (née Sherrill), she had two siblings, Sherrill Babcock, a soldier, and Anita Babcock DeLong.
 Her grandfather was Congressman and Union brigade commander Eliakim Sherrill, killed at Gettysburg.